Mathinna (Tasmanian): The Franklins abandon Mathinna

-When Franklin was recalled to England, they left Mathinna at Queen’s Orphan School in Hobart in 1843.
+When Sir John was recalled to England, they left Mathinna at Queen's Orphan School in Hobart in 1843.
 Only eight years old, she found it difficult to adjust to her new surroundings.
-She was sent back to Flinders Island in 1844, at the age of nine, and then sent back to Queen's Orphan School.
-In 1851, when she was about 16, she returned to the Aboriginal settlement at Oyster Cove, west of Hobart.
+She was sent back to Wybalenna on Flinders Island in 1844, at the age of nine.
+The children at Wybalenna were separated from the adults and placed under the authority of the establishment's chaplain, Robert Clark and his wife.
+Clark treated the children brutally and Mathinna was one of the worst affected.